MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-engine-and-extension-apis.md

 ## <span id="JavaScript"></span><span id="javascript"></span><span id="JAVASCRIPT"></span>Using JavaScript to Extend the Capabilities of the Debugger

 Use JavaScript to create scripts that understand debugger objects and extend and customize the capabilities of the debugger.
 JavaScript providers bridge a scripting language to the debugger's internal object model.
 The JavaScript debugger scripting provider, allows the for use of JavaScript with the debugger.
-For more information, see [JavaScript Debugger Scripting]
+For more information, see [JavaScript Debugger Scripting](javascript-debugger-scripting.md).
-(javascript-debugger-scripting.md).

 ## Develop KDNET transport extensibility modules